-Bratislava, Slovakia – This week marks a big victory for Netflix subscribers in Slovakia.
+Bratislava, Slovakia – This week marks a big victory for Netflix subscribers in Slovakia and the Czech Republic.

 Unhappy movie lovers decided to take matters into their own hands and launched the petition #NetflixCzechoslovakia to right this wrong.
 Thanks to a good media coverage and to the support from like-minded Netflix users, more than 5.000 people eventually signed the petition asking for Slovak Netflix subscribers to be given access to Czech-dubbed or subtitled content.
 “Netflix does not communicate with our region, and that is why we have launched the petition”, said blogger Ľubomír Tuchscher.

 And on Monday, the administrator of the Filmtoro movie website Tomáš Vyskočil – who co-launched the petition – announced that the initiative was successful: Slovakia’s Netflix users now have access to movies and series with Czech dubbing or subtitles.

 “It’s a huge success for Slovakia”, he wrote, even though “we will not know exactly whether this decision was a result of the petition” until Netflix officially confirms it.
 The U.S. streaming platform had repeatedly ignored past requests on the matter and has yet to officially respond to the petition.